ScratchAddons/website-v2/content/docs/faq.md

 ### Can I use Scratch Addons on a mobile device?

 For Android users: Yes, but it is not recommended.
 Major browsers do not allow Scratch Addons (or any other extensions) to be installed, so you need to use browsers such as [Kiwi](https://kiwibrowser.com/) to do so.
-Scratch Addons' UI is not well-tested on touchscreens or environments with small viewport size, so some of the features might not work as expected.
+Scratch Addons' UI is not well-tested on touchscreens or environments with small screen size, so some of the features might not work as expected.

 For iOS and iPadOS users: Sadly, it is not.
 App Store policy does not allow browser implementations to be uploaded, which means all browsers available on that platform are just re-skinned Safari.
 This causes some problems (see below).